dafoxia/Minetest-BorderlandsRemix/readme.md

     * TNT
     * Hoe(s) (not Diamond)
     * Farming Wheat
-    * Stone with: Coal, Iron, Copper, Mese, Gold
+    * Stone with: Coal, Iron, Copper, Mese, Gold, Diamond
     * Whool

 ###### Note to Stone with *: extracted Minerals and give it transparend Background - some got little different Colours)